Ericko444/wewantwaste-skip-select/README.md

 *   **Memoization for Performance:** The `useMemo` hook is employed to calculate `processedSkips` (the list of skips to display after filtering, and sorting).
 This ensures that the computationally intensive processing of the skip list only re-runs when relevant dependencies (`allSkips`, `currentSort`, `activeFilters`) change, optimizing rendering performance.
 *   **Data Integrity:** The original `allSkips` array is never mutated directly.
 Filtering and sorting operations always work on a copy of the array to maintain data integrity and ensure predictable state updates.

+### Further Improvements
+*   Integrate with a live API and implement dynamic pagination, robust error handling and loading states.
+*   Develop and integrate all the features of the other pages/steps.

 ## Author